Why Mitch Marner is More Valuable than Auston Matthews

 This type of player is also exceedingly rare — at least at the highest levels.
 Past and present examples of the genius playmaker include Sidney Crosby, Connor McDavid, Wayne Gretzky, and Mario Lemieux.

-The Matthews type of player the pure goal scorer, tends to have an excellent shot, is always able to find open ice (and in a good scoring position), and scores on a high percentage of his shots.
+The Matthews type of player (the pure goal scorer), tends to have an excellent shot, is always able to find open ice (and in a good scoring position), and scores on a high percentage of his shots.

 This type of player also tends to possess a shoot-first mentality and therefore typically averages more goals than assists over time.
 Examples of the ‘sharpshooter’ type of player include Alex Ovechkin, Steven Stamkos, Brett Hull, and Mike Bossy.